phallstrom/AlfredGist/README.md

 Type `gistconfig` to view the existing configuration or change them.
 When changing the token and server the value is taken from the clipboard.

+If you want to share your configuration across multiple machines (ie. via Dropbox) you can provide a shared configuration directory.
+This directory must exist before setting it via the configuration.

 ## Help

 Type `gist help` to view this help.
 If you need more help